 My professional life started in the power generation industry.
 For the first half of my career, I operated nuclear power plants, installed fuel cells, fixed instrumentation and control systems, and kept natural gas flowing to millions of customers.

 In the years that followed I reignited the love of art, design, and games from my childhood.
 I volunteered at game conventions and discovered the joy of European board games.
 I started learning 3D animation, and I began developing video game reviews on YouTube.
-I learned to use Photoshop and sold artwork at gaming convention.
-Professionally, my technical aptitude in instrumentation allowed me to transition into technical training and adult education.
-I pursued a second master’s degree in educational technology, and soon moved into instructional design.
-I took courses in virtual world education, games and simulations in education, and edutainment.
+I learned to use Photoshop and sold artwork at gaming conventions.
+While continuing to work in instrumentation, I began integrating these new skills into my day job.

 The combination of technical aptitude in instrumentation and media development allowed me to transition into technical training and adult education.
 I pursued a second master’s degree in educational technology from Boise State University.
 In that program I learned about teaching and learning in virtual worlds, games and simulations in education, and general edutainment.
 Eventually, I transitioned from technical training into instructional design, and I am doing the work that I love.

 Today, it is at the intersection of media, art and education that I’ve found my home.
 I took the long way around to get here, but I think it was worth it.